-- Residential includes single family and duplex properties.
+Residential includes single-family and duplex properties.

-- Commercial includes commercial, multi-family residential (3 units or greater), industrial, and institutional properties.
+Commercial includes commercial, multi-family residential (3 units or greater), industrial, and institutional properties.

 If you are unsure which of these categories you are in, check your utility bill and look at your billing type.

-- You must register to receive a discount.
+You must register to receive a discount.

-- For residential properties, the discount is based on managing stormwater runoff from roof areas only.
+For residential properties, the discount is based on managing stormwater runoff from roof areas only.

-- How you manage stormwater cannot threaten or damage property or the environment.
+How you manage stormwater cannot threaten or damage property or the environment.

-- The maximum discount is 100% of the on-site stormwater charge.
+The maximum discount is 100% of the on-site stormwater charge.

-- The discount remains in effect through June 2017.
 To maintain the discount, the utility account must remain active, stormwater facilities must be properly maintained and operated, and the city must be granted access to the property for limited inspections of stormwater facilities.

-- The city will charge penalties and retract awarded discounts if a ratepayer files a fraudulent registration.
+The city will charge penalties and retract awarded discounts if a ratepayer files a fraudulent registration.

-Ratepayers that are able to manage only a portion of their stormwater runoff are encouraged to apply for the discount.
+Ratepayers who are able to manage only a portion of their stormwater runoff are encouraged to apply for the discount.
 Partial credit is available on a sliding scale for properties that manage any portion of stormwater on their site, including partial credits for tree coverage and a credit for residential properties that have less than 1,000 square feet of total impervious area (roofs, driveways and paved areas).